mfloto/tmn/README.md

 - [X] rewrite discord notification

 ## How to use
-Befor running the binary, set the following environment variables:
+To get the project up and running quickly, clone the repository, edit the `docker-sompose.yaml` and run `docker compose up -d`.

 | var             | description                                                                               |
 |-----------------|-------------------------------------------------------------------------------------------|